Here’s What You Need To Know…

 3. Not only will this superset keep your shoulder pain free, you will actually stimulate some muscle growth when trained at the right intensities!

-Why Healthy Shoulders Is A Foreign Concept
+Why Healthy Shoulders Are A Foreign Concept

 Shoulder pain during a workout is not normal, and should not be treated as such.
 We live in a society that thrives on piss poor posturing between our 12 hour a day desk work and pathological cell phone addiction.
 This obviously isn’t doing any of us any favors, but sometimes it’s unavoidable.
 The fact of the matter is, when your lazy daily habits start hindering your ability to stay healthy in your training, it’s time to take action.